michaeled/FormsPopup/README.md

 ## A short note ##

 This project has a few documented issues.
 They are mostly related to iOS9.
-I will  address these bugs after I have released my UI inspector for Xamarin.Forms mobile apps.

 ## Initializing